-That said, there are also Craftsman rugs that could look amazing in Modern, Country, or Bohemian homes as well.
+That said, there are also Craftsman rugs that could look amazing in Modern, Country, or Bohemian homes.

-To view more Craftsman rug options, take a look at the options available at The Amish Craftsman!
+To view more Craftsman rug options, look at the options available at The Amish Craftsman!

 Moroccan Style Rugs

 Moroccan-style rugs pull inspiration from the tribal weavers of Morocco.
-They are typically plush and luxurious with long piles - perfect for cozying up a living room, bedroom, or reading nook!
+They are typically plush and luxurious with long piles – perfect for cozying up a living room, bedroom, home office, or reading nook!

-These rugs usually come with geometric designs in calming colors or neutrals, though bright, happy colors are not unheard of.
-Traditionally, different tribes make different designs, so Moroccan rugs vary some in looks.
+Though bright, happy colors are not unheard of, these rugs usually come with geometric designs in calming colors or neutrals.
+Traditionally, different tribes make different designs, so Moroccan rugs vary in looks.

-Neutral and versatile, Moroccan rugs could go in almost any style of home.
+Neutral and versatile, Moroccan rugs could go in almost any home style.
 They are great for anything from a Modern living room to a Coastal bedroom to a Minimalist entryway.

-Oriental rugs originated in Asia, in countries such as China, Tibet, Pakistan, and Iran.
+Oriental rugs originated in Asia, in China, Tibet, Pakistan, and Iran.
 We know Oriental rugs for their rich colors and ornate, intricate designs.

 Oriental rug design falls into two categories: